 I burst out laughing as I discovered the indignant-amused words of colleagues and friends on my Facebook page.

 Yes, Indonesia again.
 The journey has its reasons that reason does not know.

-My destination: Pulau Weh, a small island off Banda Aceh, all the way west of Sumatra.
+My destination: Pulau Weh, a small island off the coast of Banda Aceh, in the very west of Sumatra.

 It was short but intense.
-I absolutely do not regret this escapade, decided almost at the last minute.
+I have absolutely no regrets about this escapade, decided almost at the last minute.
 Pulau Weh regenerated me.
-The trip itself made me dizzy.
+The journey itself has made me exhilarated.
 Rennes - Paris - Abu Dhabi - Kuala Lumpur - Banda Aceh - Pulau Weh.
 Too long, too complicated, too tiring?
-Carried by the joy of this new trip, I plunged into the atmosphere of airports with delight, investigating successive immigration controls with bliss.
+Carried by the joy of this new trip, I plunged back into the atmosphere of the airports with delight, investigating the successive immigration controls with bliss.

 Departures give me wings.
 I feel each time like a kid who was offered an extra ride.

 Pulau Weh is the most western and northern inhabited island of the archipelago.
-On the western tip of Sumatra, in Banda Aceh province, is the "Kilometer zero" from Indonesia.
+On the western tip of Sumatra, in Banda Aceh province, is the "Mile zero." from Indonesia.